Stocks Investing 101 Part 3: How To Read Seedly Chicken Rice Limited’s Cash Flow Statement

 Proceeds From Disposal Of PPE

 This refers to proceeds from selling off old equipment.

 Interest Income Received

-Given the $50,000 cash they have (as in the Balance Sheet), and they put it all in a savings bank account for 0.4% interest per annum.
 That would give an interest income of $200.
-(You may think that’s very low… maybe they should look to put their cash in a better savings account instead!)
+(You may think that’s very low… maybe the company should look to put their cash in a better savings account instead!)